nepfaff/SceneEval/conversion/holodeck/README.md

 ```

 ### 2. Follow Holodeck's Setup Instructions
-Follow the `README.md` in the Holodeck repository to set up the environment and download the necessary assets.
+Follow the `README.md` in the Holodeck repository to set up the environment and install dependencies.

 Specifically, follow these sections in their `README.md`:
 - [Installation](https://github.com/allenai/Holodeck?tab=readme-ov-file#installation) - Set up the Python environment and install dependencies.
 - [Data](https://github.com/allenai/Holodeck?tab=readme-ov-file#data) - Download the necessary 3D assets for Holodeck.
-- [Load the scene in Unity](https://github.com/allenai/Holodeck?tab=readme-ov-file#load-the-scene-in-unity) - Set up Unity (step 1 to 3).
-The AI2-THOR repo should be at the root of the Holodeck directory.

 ### 3. Generate Scenes with Holodeck
 Follow the instructions in the Holodeck `README.md` to generate scenes.

 By default, generated scenes are saved in the `Holodeck/data/scenes/` directory.
-The following instructions assume this default path.

 #### **NOTE**
 Holodeck retrieves assets from two sources: `objathor`, which you downloaded in step 2, and the `AI2-THOR` asset set, which is bundled with the `AI2-THOR` Unity environment.